The Wellness & Rundown Tuesday, May 19

 Your brain hasn’t broken.
 The operating system is getting a major update, and updates are glitchy.
 The smartest thing you can do right now is stop panicking, start walking, protect your sleep, stabilize your blood sugar, and give the transition the patience it requires.
 The fog does lift.

 This article is for informational purposes only and is not medical advice.
+Statements about supplements have not been evaluated by the Food and Drug Administration.
 Speak with your physician before starting any new supplement or regimen.
+This article contains affiliate links; see our disclosure page for details.